yast/yast.github.io/doc/travis-integration.md

 ## Implementation

-Because Travis nodes runs on Ubuntu we need to be somehow able to compile/build Yast packages there.
+Because Travis nodes runs on Ubuntu we need to be somehow able to compile/build YaST packages there.

 ### Open Build Service